arXiv/metadata-extraction/README.md

 ## Usage

-Below is the code snippet that shows how to use the extractor:
+Below is the code snippet that shows how to extract institutions from a specific file:

 ```python
 from extractors.trie_extractor import TrieExtractor